Who do we support?

 What happens after the Service has been involved?

-What can you do if you feel this service doesn’t meet your needs?
+What can you do if you feel this service or provision doesn’t meet your needs?

 Search the Local Offer for other SEN Support Services, click on the pink ‘specific areas of need’ tiles or the ‘if you have concerns’ pathway.